 The Buick Reatta shared much of its mechanical package with the newly downsized 1986-87 Buick Riviera.
 Although it was 9.5 inches (241 mm) shorter than the Riviera, the Reatta was still relatively large: 183.5 inches (4,661 mm) on a 98.5-inch (2,502mm) wheelbase.
 (Curiously, it was actually 4.9 inches (125 mm) longer than the far more expensive Cadillac Allanté, although the Allanté rode a slightly longer wheelbase.)

-Despite its smaller size and the use of injection-molded plastic fenders, the Reatta was not significantly lighter than the Riviera, tipping the scales at a little less than 3,400 pounds (1,540 kg).
-Suspension was largely identical to the E-body’s, as well, with struts at all four wheels and a transverse leaf spring at the rear.
+Despite its smaller size and the use of injection-molded plastic fenders, the Reatta was not significantly lighter than the Riviera, tipping the scales at a little under 3,400 pounds (1,540 kg).
+Suspension was largely identical to the E-body’s as well, with struts at all four wheels and a transverse leaf spring at the rear.
 Four-wheel discs were standard, as was an anti-lock braking system.

 Like the Riviera, the Reatta’s sole powertrain was Buick’s venerable 3,791 cc (231 cu. in.)
 V6 linked to a four-speed automatic transmission.
 The V6 made 165 hp (123 kW), enough to push the Reatta from 0-60 mph (0-97 km/h) in a bit under 10 seconds and an electronically limited top speed of 122 mph (201 km/h).